 Wondering how to measure people’s perceptions and attitudes towards a product, service, or experience?
 A Likert scale questionnaire is one of the most reliable methods of measuring opinions.
 Analyzing your data will be so much easier compared to yes-or-no surveys.
 This is because Likert scale surveys provide a wider range of answer options.
-Moreover, you can make Likert scale questions in no time using an online survey maker.
+Moreover, you can make excellent Likert scale surveys in no time using an online survey maker.

 What Is a Likert Scale Questionnaire?

 Likert scale questionnaires or Likert scale surveys are a type of survey questions that measures the extent to which people agree or disagree on a specific topic by asking respondents a series of questions.
 It comes with a range of answer options that can be numeric or verbal.
 This lets you gauge how someone perceives products, services, or experiences.

 It usually consists of five or seven-point scales, ranging from one extreme to another.
 With a Likert scale, respondents aren’t forced to make binary responses.
 Because of this, they can also be neutral if they wish to.
 Compared to the usual yes-or-no surveys, it gives you a holistic view of people’s opinions.
 In turn, this lets you gather more valuable feedback.